JM2K69/JM2K69.github.io/_posts/2022/2022-06-21-How to use Packer.md

 Finally it is now possible to automate the creation of your templates within your private or public cloud environment

-On the next part I will speak about Packer and how to use it.
+On the next part I will speak about Terraform and VWware Home Lab 😉.

 Thank's for reading.🤗